 To increase knowledge among psychologists and other mental health practitioners about lesbian, gay, bisexual and transgender populations.

 To apply psychological research and mental health practice guidelines that address the needs and concerns of lesbian, gay, bisexual and transgender populations to international health policy.

 To increase the number of national, multinational and international psychological associations that formally reject the mental disorder conception of homosexuality and that promote mental health practice that is affirmative of gay, lesbian, bisexual and transgender people.

-APA is represented in the Network by Armand R. Cerbone and Oliva M. Espin with the oversight of the Board for the Advancement of Psychology in the Public Interest (BAPPI) (Kristin Hancock, PhD), Committee on International Relations in Psychology (CIRP) (Jeanne Marecek, PhD), Committee on Lesbian, Gay, Bisexual, and Transgender Concern (CLGBTC) (Alicia Lucksted, PhD), Division 44 (Maria Cecilia Zea, PhD) and Division 52 (Gloria Gottsegen, PhD).
+APA is represented in the Network by Armand R. Cerbone and Oliva M. Espin with the oversight of the Board for the Advancement of Psychology in the Public Interest (BAPPI) (Kristin Hancock, PhD), Committee on International Relations in Psychology (CIRP) (Jeanne Marecek, PhD), Committee on Lesbian, Gay, Bisexual, and Transgender Concern (CLGBTC) (Alicia Lucksted, PhD), Div.
+44 (Maria Cecilia Zea, PhD) and Div.
+52 (Gloria Gottsegen, PhD).

 INET is an electronic forum for individuals who are interested in international lesbian, gay, bisexual and transgender issues in psychology.
 Individuals can join by sending an email message.